MicrosoftDocs/powerbi-docs.pt-pt/powerbi-docs/service-dashboard-pin-tile-from-excel.md

 ---
-title: Afixar um mosaico num dashboard do Power BI a partir do Excel
+title: "Como afixar um mosaico a um dashboard do Power BI a partir do Excel"
 description: "Afixe um mosaico a um dashboard do Power BI a partir do Excel no OneDrive para Empresas.
 Afixar intervalos, gráficos e tabelas"
 services: powerbi
 documentationcenter: